 Philistines stole the Ark after Battle of Aphek (1 Sam.
 4)

-שושן | "City of Lilies"
+שושן / 𐏂𐎢𐏁𐎠 – "City of Lilies"

-Located in eastern Mesopotamia in the lower Zagros Mountains in modern-day Iran
+Located in eastern Mesopotamia in the lower Zagros Mountains in modern-day Iran / Capital of Elam and winter capital of the Achaemenid Empire/Persia

-Wikipedia | Bible Dictionary | Bible Maps | Google Maps
+Wikipedia / Bible Dictionary / Bible Maps / Google Maps

 סיני – "Thornbush"